 A London court handed out sentences of up to seven years after the group was previously found guilty of a $7 million fraud scheme run between 2007 and 2011.

-Between 2007 -2011, the defendants obtained $7 million (£4.6 million) by submitting fraudulent VAT returns — the U.S equivalent to taxes. — and over $610,000 (£400,000) through fraudulent applications for entertainment/film industry tax relief through the U.K. tax system.
+Between 2007 and 2011, the defendants obtained $7 million (£4.6 million) by submitting fraudulent VAT returns—similar to taxes in the U.S.—and over $610,000 (£400,000) through fraudulent applications for entertainment and film industry tax relief under the U.K. tax system.
+To help businesses navigate VAT calculations accurately and avoid errors, tools like the Free VAT Calculator UK are invaluable for staying compliant and ensuring proper reporting.

 The U.K. tax relief system shut down by the government after it began to be exploited by brokers and tax consultancies.